Jael-G/Mine-Scan/Simplified README.md

 Verify local laws before scanning and ensure you have permission to scan the network.
 Use at your own risk.
 ```

-The speed of the scan is primarily influenced by two factors: threading and timeout settings.
+The speed of the scan is primarily influenced by threading and timeout settings.
 Increasing the number of threads enables more simultaneous scans, while reducing the timeout decreases the wait time for responses.

 Timeout greatly impacts the speed since each thread must wait for the full timeout duration when there’s no server response before it can move on to the next IP address.

-However, setting the timeout too low can lead to false timeouts, potentially missing responses from IPs that do have servers.
+Setting the timeout too low can lead to false timeouts (missing responses from IPs that have servers).
 Based on testing, a 2-second timeout results in minimal false timeouts.
-However, this can vary depending on factors such as connectivity and distance from the *IP* being scanned.

-The scan always outputs a JSON file containing the successfully scanned servers.
-This file is updated at the end of each range scan, so it's often better to divide large *IP* ranges into smaller segments for more efficient processing.
-These results can also be sent to a Discord webhook using the `-w` argument.
-However, note that using a webhook increases the time between scans slightly as it has to send the data via requests.
+The scan output is a JSON file containing the successfully scanned servers.
+This file is updated at the end of each range scan.

+A Discord webhook to send the data can be specified but *slightly* increases the time between scans as it has to send the data via requests.

 #### Example